davidrhoden/davidrhoden-basic-netlify/notes/notes-nov-9-2024.md

 I played the Strikle instead of the Wordle yesterday.
 If you didn't know, the tech workers at the NYT (the paper that shall not be named) have a union, and they are striking for better terms of employment.
 They've asked the public to disengage from NYT Games (hard to do) and NYT Cooking (so easy I forgot I did it).

 I wish they would just do a rogue Wordle, though I reckon there are a hundred trademark reasons they didn't.
-But they did create Strikle, and at risk of giving out a spoiler, here's yesterday's:
+But they did create Strikle, and at risk of giving out a spoiler, here's yesterday's.
+I got it in 3!!

 ![Strikle result, November 8 2024](/static/img/timeline/strikle-nov-8-2024.jpg)